mitja/llamatunnel/README.md

 ## Solution Overview

-This project uses **Docker Compose** to start cloudflared, Caddy, and OpenWebUI and **Cloudflare Tunnels** to route traffic from the internet to Ollama and OpenWebUI on your local machine.
+This project uses **Docker Compose** to start cloudflared, Caddy, and OpenWebUI and **Cloudflare Tunnels** to route traffic from certain domains on the internet to Ollama and OpenWebUI on your local machine.

 ### DNS